v38armageddon/pairmir/README.md

 ## Installation

-To launch the bot, you need to follow the following commands:
+To launch the bot, you need to type the following commands:

 ``$ cd src``